minimus/simplelib-ui-kit/README.md

 # SimpleLib UI Kit

-Just another UI Kit for inside use in ReactJS plugins.
+Just another UI Kit for internal use in ReactJS plugins.

 Based on Google MUI.